mrbusche/recipesapp/posts/vegan-cauliflower-parmesan-pasta-bake.md

 - Place cauliflower slices on pan and brush with olive oil
 - Sprinkle with old bay seasoning, garlic, salt and pepper
 - Bake for 17 to 18 minutes
-- Cook past to al dente.
+- Cook past to al dente
 - Drain and add to a baking dish
 - Add marinara and toss to coat
 - Add 1/4 cup water on the edges